MonsterAnus/GIS_Tools/Census_Data/readme.md

 <h2>The code samples are set up as user-defined functions</h2>
 <h3>The original code this was adapted from can be found <a href = "https://gist.github.com/cjwinchester/a8ff5dee9c07d161bdf4" target="_blank">here!</a></h3>

+<p>This function returns the state FIPS CODE and the State Name in a dictionary as ''01': 'Alabama','</p>
 ```rb
 def getStates():
     "Function to return a dict of FIPS codes (keys) of U.S. counties (values)"